 Without prior experience, they may struggle with communication, conflict resolution, and understanding the dynamics of a healthy and long-lasting partnership.

-According to a study published in the Journal of Research on Adolescence, high school relationships are more prone to breakups due to the lack of relationship skills and emotional maturity.
+High school relationships are more prone to breakups due to the lack of relationship skills and emotional maturity.
 As individuals gain more experience and learn from past relationships, they are better equipped to navigate the challenges that come with maintaining a successful long-term partnership.